 Click on the links below to find out more about your visit.

-One business day before your scheduled procedure, you will receive a communication after 12pm (either e-mail or phone call based on the communication preferences selected during pre-registration) with instructions to arrive 30-60 minutes in advance of procedure.
+One business day before your scheduled procedure, you will receive a communication after 12pm (either text, E-mail or phone call based on the communication preferences selected during pre-registration) with instructions to arrive 30-60 minutes in advance of procedure.
 This is based on the type of anesthesia to be administered and physician preferences.
 Late arrival may cause scheduling at end of day or rescheduling for another day.
 Phone cancellations must be made 24 hours in advance.

 Our entire staff will work with you to ensure your procedure goes smoothly.